Guderian2nd/TrueHistoryAI/AI Rules.md

 # Global Rules

-IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is Low
+IF RemainingGold is RemainGoldVeryLow OR RemainingGold is RemainGoldLow THEN NeedFightingUnit is Low

-IF DeltaFightingUnitNum is DeltaUnitMedium THEN NeedFightingUnit is Medium
+IF RemainingGold is RemainGoldMedium THEN NeedFightingUnit is Medium

-IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is High

-IF RemainingGold is RemainGoldLow THEN NeedFightingUnit is VeryLow
+IF RemainingGold is RemainGoldHigh OR RemainingGold is RemainGoldVeryHigh THEN NeedFightingUnit is High

-IF RemainingLabor is RemainLaborLow THEN NeedFightingUnit is VeryLow
+IF RemainingLabor is RemainLaborVeryLow OR RemainingLabor is RemainLaborLow THEN NeedFightingUnit is Low

-IF NeedFightingUnit is High THEN BuildFightingUnit is High

-IF NeedFightingUnit is Medium THEN BuildFightingUnit is Medium
+IF RemainingLabor is RemainLaborMedium THEN NeedFightingUnit is Medium

-IF NeedFightingUnit is Low THEN BuildFightingUnit is Low

-IF NeedFightingUnit is VeryLow THEN BuildFightingUnit is VeryLow
+IF RemainingLabor is RemainLaborHigh OR RemainingLabor is RemainLaborVeryHigh THEN NeedFightingUnit is High

----

 IF DeltaCityNum is CityHigh THEN NeedCity is Low